where can I find ruby hosting

 If its of any help at all, Dreamhost offers Ruby and Rails support.
 I don't know how good it is, but I've been very happy with their other offerings.
 And, bless 'em, they support ssh access.

 Just to respond to the initial question, there are a couple of specialized Redmine hosting providers now, one of them is my company: Planio provides Redmine Hosting that comes with hosted SVN and Git repos and a number of extras.

 As for heroku, there is a heroku fork of redmine on github.
 I haven't tried it yet and it seems a little out-dated, so use at your own risk...

-RE: where can I find ruby hosting - Added by Rahul Vaidya over 6 years ago
+RE: where can I find ruby hosting - Added by Rahul Vaidya almost 7 years ago

 Dreamhost is pretty strict with their memory allocation.
 They tout Rails hosting as a feature of their shared service, yet just loading up the rails environment when Passenger starts up on access takes about 70% of your allocation, and the ruby processes get killed often mid-request as a result.